Dr. Marie-Sophie Hartig

 Can you please describe your research?

 Our aim is to measure gravitational waves in space.
-Since gravitational wave signals are very small, highly sensitive technology had/has to be developed and all possible noises have to be understood and mitigated (by alignment if possible or in post processing).
+Since gravitational-wave signals are very small, highly sensitive technology had/has to be developed and all possible noises have to be understood and mitigated (by alignment if possible or in post processing).
 One of these noises is Tilt-To-Length (TTL) coupling.
 While using laser interferometry, we want to measure the path length changes of laser beams.
-If now these beams are reflected at tilted surfaces or the beams origin rotates around some point, this couples into the length read out at the detector.
+If now these beams are reflected at tilted surfaces or the beams' origin rotates around some point, this couples into the length readout at the detector.
 This effect is called TTL coupling.
 In space missions it appears if freely floating mirrors (test masses) are misaligned or jitter or the spacecraft move themselves.
-My task is to analyze and describe the TTL coupling analytically.
+During my PhD, I was characterizing the TTL coupling in LISA Pathfinder analytically.
+My current focus lies on the simulation and subtraction of TTL coupling noise in LISA.

 Please let us know why you chose the Max Planck Institute for Gravitational Physics for your research.